AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Services/LookupService/AllElementsWithInternalLinks.md

 LookupService.AllElementsWithInternalLinks Method
 =================================================
-AutomationML 2.1 APIReturns all Elements which are descendants of the provided CAEX object with InternalLinks.
+Returns all Elements which are descendants of the provided CAEX object with InternalLinks.
 These elements are the owners of the InternalLink objects.
 The returned collection may contain InternalElements and SystemUnitClasses as well.

   **Namespace:**  [Aml.Engine.Services][1]
   **Assembly:**  AML.Engine.Services (in AML.Engine.Services.dll)